RobertoPotato/100_Days_Of_Python/README.md

 movement

 ## Day 21 - The old snake game
-Finishing up the game.
+- Finishing up the game.
 Learning more OOP concepts like Inheritance
+- Added logic for interacting with food, the screen's edge and own tail
+- Added logic for growing after feeding
+- Game over when colliding with body or screen's edge (wall)
+- Learnt about array slicing